SwiftyTesseract/SwiftyTesseract/README.md

 ```
 The bundle parameter is required to locate the `tessdata` folder.
 This will only need to be changed if `SwiftyTesseract` is not being implemented in your application bundle.
 The engine mode dictates the type of `.traineddata` files to put into your `tessdata` folder. `.lstmOnly` was chosen as a default due to the higher speed and reliability found during testing, but could potentially vary depending on the language being recognized as well as the image itself.
 See [Which Language Training Data Should You Use?](#language-data) for more information on the different types of `.traineddata` files that can be used with `SwiftyTesseract`

-## libtesseract
+### libtesseract
-Tesseract and it's dependencies are now built and distributed as an xcframework under the [SwiftyTesseract/libtesseract](https://github.com/SwiftyTesseract/libtesseract) repository.
+Tesseract and it's dependencies are now built and distributed as an xcframework under the [SwiftyTesseract/libtesseract](https://github.com/SwiftyTesseract/libtesseract) repository for Apple platforms.
+Any issues regarding the build configurations for those should be raised under that repository.

-# Installation
+### Installation
 Swift Package Manager is now the only supported dependency manager for bringing SwiftyTesseract into your project.

-### Apple Platforms
+#### Apple Platforms
 ```swift
 // Package.swift
 // swift-tools-version:5.3